 Arthroscopic and Reconstructive Surgery

 Other patients may be suffering from elbow and shoulder issues such as joint deformity, arthritis, injuries and more requiring surgery.
 Dr. Nguyen's training and experience in arthroscopic and reconstructive surgical techniques enable him to repair or replace the joint and restore function, helping patients achieve an improved quality of life.

-Graduating cum laude, Dr. Nguyen earned his medical degree from the Ohio State University College of Medicine in Columbus.
-While earning his bachelor's degree in science at the University of Michigan in Ann Arbor.
-He completed his residency in orthopedic surgery at Ohio State University and fellowship in hand and microsurgery at Baylor College of Medicine in Houston.
+Graduating cum laude, Dr. Nguyen earned his medical degree from the Ohio State University College of Medicine in Columbus and bachelor's degree in science at the University of Michigan in Ann Arbor.
+He completed his residency in orthopedic surgery at Ohio State University in Columbus and fellowship in hand and microsurgery at Baylor College of Medicine in Houston.

 An active volunteer, Dr. Nguyen dedicated a year to serving as chief financial officer and a national rider for The Ride for World Health, a nonprofit organization he created during medical school.
 Biking 3,000 miles from San Diego to Virginia Beach, he raised awareness and $80,000 to fight HIV/AIDS and tuberculosis.

 He also served as a team founder and leader for Project Help Haiti, caring for patients and improving the infrastructure for a hospital's surgical operation.
 During this time, he and his team treated victims of the 2010 earthquake that nearly destroyed Haiti.